tytydraco/yessleep/out/If_you_ever_go_to_the_meishin_expressway_dont_laugh_at_her_name.md

 She moved closer and asked again this time more vengeful more desperate this was my last chance to answer

-Where....are my....legs.i  gasped for air and my voice above a whisper answered at the meishin expressway there was a sound os scrapping.
+Where....are my....legs.i  gasped for air and my voice above a whisper answered at the meishin expressway there was a sound of scrapping.
 Had I defeated her

 When I opened my eyes her face was in front of me staring at me as if saying we will meet again before disappearing

 I didn't stick around and ran all the way back to my hotel room I am currently booking my flight back to London there is no need for me to stick around

-Before I go I should warn you all never to make fun of spirits big or small,malevolent of benevolent,helpful or dangerous they might decide to have a little fun of their own
+Before I go I should warn you all never to make fun of spirits big or small,malevolent or benevolent,helpful or dangerous they might decide to have a little fun of their own